-How to Make the Most of Train Travel in the UK
+How to Navigate Train Travel in the UK

-It seems simple enough.
-Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and British trains no exception.
-A Brit by birth, I lived outside the country for years before moving to London for work.
-Suddenly, I had to get to grips with the quirks of train travel in the UK, both for work and leisure.
+Working out how to use a train seems simple enough.
+Buy a ticket, then travel from A to B, but every country’s mass transport system has different features, and British trains are no exception.
+As Brit who lived outside the country for years before moving to London for work, I had to get to grips with the quirks of train travel in the UK, both for work and leisure.

-Train Travel in the UK Really Works (Warts and All)
+Train Travel in the UK Works (Warts and All)

 Until 1997, British Rail was a state-owned monopoly, but it was sold off piecemeal and entirely privatised by 1997.
 Today, Britain has multiple rail operators competing for customers, sometimes on the same routes.
-And that matters to you.
+And that matters to you as you plan your train travel in the UK.

 #1 Planning Your Trip